Kaiser-Yang/Kaiser-Yang.github.io/_posts/2024-01-05-cpp-pack-meta-programming.md

 ## Forward

-Originally, I wanted to fidn a solution to this problem:
+Originally, I wanted to find a solution to this problem:

 > Using `C++` to implement compile-time determination of prime numbers between `1~100`.